grantbow/fit/README.md

 deleting issues helps keep things uncluttered issues still have value over time.

-bug can be aliased as a git subcommand such as `bug` or `issue`.
+fit can be aliased as a git subcommand using the name you prefer like fit, bug or issue.
 Security concerns are handled using standard git repository practices.

-bug software is written using [golang](https://golang.org) to make things easy, simple and reliable.
+fit software is written using [golang](https://golang.org) to make things easy, simple and reliable.
 Why go?
 [This video](https://vimeo.com/69237265) from a 2013 Ruby conference by Andrew Gerrand of Google seems a good explanation.
 It was linked from the golang.org home page.